 How much is the deposit?

 The deposit is $250 and will be charged when you register.
-The balance will be due 30 days from the start of the tour.
-I'll send an invoice for the balance roughly 6 weeks prior to the tour start.
+The balance will be due June 1st.
+I'll send an invoice for the balance a few weeks prior to June 1st.

 What's the cancellation policy?

-Deposits will be refunded in full for cancellation 6 months prior to the tour start.
-Cancellations between 6 months and 30 days will forfeit the full deposit.
-Cancellations within 30 days of the tour start will forfeit the full tour fee.
+Deposits will be refunded in full for cancellations before March 1st.
+Cancellations between March 1st and June 1st will forfeit the full deposit.
+Cancellations after June 1st will forfeit the full tour fee.

 Have more questions?
 Ready to sign up?
 Email me at shannon@tennesseegravel.com